Scout (comics)

 Scout is an American dystopian comic book series created and written by Timothy Truman, and first published by Eclipse Comics in 1985.
 The story stars a Native American Apache named Emanuel Santana.
 The setting of the series is a future United States which has become a Third World country.

 In 2018 Truman launched a successful Kickstarter campaign, Scout Marauder, to expand on the storyline of his beloved character Scout.
 The promotion was a success, raising over $44,000.00 from supporters.
 The campaign was projected to be completed in February 2019.
 As of July 2024, the project is still in production.
 The Scout Marauder graphic novel is available on his website as a pre-order.

+As of August 2026, the project is now over seven years late.

 Creation

 Timothy Truman first met Eclipse publisher Dean Mullaney and editor-in-chief Cat Yronwode through mutual acquaintance Tom Yeates.
 At the time Truman's association with First Comics was winding down as he was beginning to tire of late payments, and after a positive experience publishing the one-shot Killer Tales by Tim Truman (compiled from material created for Pacific Comics) he was impressed by their standards of creator ownership and struck a deal with them to publish new creation Scout.

 A student of Native American history, Truman based Santana's origin on 1890s reeducation camps, particularly Camp Falwell in Carlisle, Pennsylvania, and also drew inspiration from Forrest Carter's Cry, Geronimo!, a fictionalized biography of Geronimo, and Apache mythical beliefs.
 He cited the influence of European artists including Paolo Serpieri, Hugo Pratt, Juan Zanotto and Jordi Bernet on his style for Scouts visuals.
 Truman's love of music also shaped the story; the characters Rosana 'Rosa' Winter and Raymond Vaughn were named for two of Truman's favourite blues guitarists - Johnny Winter and Stevie Ray Vaughan, while issue titles referenced some of his favourite songs, including "Evil" by Howlin' Wolf, "Little Red Rooster" and "I Ain't Superstitious" by Willie Dixon and "Machine Gun" by Jimi Hendrix.
 Truman intentionally made it ambiguous as to whether Santana was truly communicating with Apache spirits or just under the influence of drugs administered by his former employers.